Orgzales/Unity-XR-NetworkMapper-Project/README.md

 				- 🗸 Using IEnumerators, only make a screen when user gives input
 				- 🗸 Cycle through all hidden/surrounding SSIDs
 				- 🗸 Accumulate the user input within the White List & Black List networks
-			- Create new dictionary for sudo database of shadow itself
+			- 🗸 Create new dictionary for sudo database of shadow itself
-				- make new emu (Whitelsited or blacklisted or hidden)
+				- 🗸 make new dictionary (Whitelsited or blacklisted)
-		- Have SSIDs become white or black listed
+		- 🗸 Have SSIDs become white or black listed
-	- Create a button that repeats the Shadow IT scan
+	- 🗸 Create a button that repeats the Shadow IT scan
+		- 🗸 button should clear out Allprevious SSID scan history to rescan in current location
+			- 🗸 button should keep white + black List data
+		- 🗸 New prefab should be placed where rescan
+			- 🗸 Should display both white + black lists data
+		- 🗸 if network gets changed it will remove it from previous list
+		- 🗸 prefabs should not change when network changes
+			- 🗸 Have delete button with shadow prefab
+	- DONT FORGET TO TRANSFER ALL WINDOWS CODE TO ANDRIOD!!!
+		- Make button not pressable when the scan is already happening to prevent crash

+# Step 9 Plans
 	- Get Wifi Pineapple configured to see if mimicing networking risk can be detected

-# Step 9 Plans
+		- Test with same SSID as Stetson vs Stetson Named SSID
+	- 🗸 Make a seperate manager script that handles all other non-connection strength prefab spawns.
+		- Shadow IT Prefab
+		- Custom Info Prefab
+		- Regular Anchor Prefab
 	- Create an Anchor point that the prefabs spawn locations are based
 		- Change Main camera to the OVR camera rig
 		- LOOK INTO ARCORE XR Plugin: https://docs.unity3d.com/Packages/com.unity.xr.arcore@4.1/manual/index.html